Paul the Deacon: Life

 An ancestor of Paulus's named Leupichis emigrated to Italy in 568 in the train of Alboin, King of the Lombards.
 There, he was granted lands at or near Forum Julii (Cividale del Friuli).
 During an invasion by the Avars, Leupichis's five sons were carried away to Pannonia, but one of them, his namesake, returned to Italy and restored the ruined fortunes of his house.
 The grandson of the younger Leupichis was Warnefrid, who by his wife Theodelinda became the father of Paul.
-Paulus was his monastic name; he was born Winfrid, son of Warnefrid, between 720 and 735 in the Duchy of Friuli.
+Paulus was his monastic name; he was born Winfrid, son of Warnefrid, about 720 in the Duchy of Friuli.